alexdaineanu/mobile/README.md

 * animations

 ### My idea
-My idea is to create an application which allows you to
+My idea is to create an application which allows you to manage food recipe:
+* recipe CRUD
+* photos
+* send recipe on email
+* export/import recipe
+* get random recipe (recipe of the day)